ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Proofs

 Note that $b$ is the least squares regression coefficient of $x_{jt}$ on $x_{it}$, and $v$ is the sum of the square of residuals of such regression.
-Thus, to derive the probability density of $r$ we need the probability densities of $b$ and $v$.
+Thus, according to~\eqref{AndersonEq}, to obtain the probability density of $\widehat{c}_{ij}^x$, we need the distributions of $b$ and $v$.

+\begin{rem} In contrast to asymptotic statements, our theoretical analysis is intended to derive distributions and densities of estimators that hold for finite $T$ as in Proposition~\ref{theo:CorrDist}.
+Hence, we will not employ the usual concepts of convergence in probability and in distribution; rather, we will use a notion of approximation, whose “precision” has been numerically evaluated in Section~\ref{sec:Density_c} ans Supplement~\ref{MonteCarlo}.\end{rem}

+Throughout, the symbol $\overset{\mathrm{BE}}{\approx}$ denotes a finite--sample Gaussian approximation justified by Berry--Esseen type bounds and assessed via Monte Carlo simulations; it is not an asymptotic statement.
+The symbol $\approx$ is used exclusively to indicate a classical numerical approximation and does not refer to any asymptotic notion of convergence.